- May 25, 2021

 "GRAVEN is a single-player or co-op shooter game with puzzles, set in a detailed medieval fantasy world.
 As a priest, use spells and crystals to combat eldritch perversions and uncover the motives of heretical sects.
 Despite some bugs and grinding, GRAVEN boasts splendid gameplay, outstanding visuals, and masterful music, with character designs by Chuck Jones and voice talent from Stephan Weyte."

-- gameplay472 mentions Positive Neutral Negative
+- gameplay224 mentions Positive Neutral Negative

-“The gameplay hits all the right spots--upgrades, rewards for exploring, and impressive level design!”
+“The gameplay hits all the right spots—upgrades, rewards for exploring, and impressive level design!”

 “Gameplay is janky in general with some very frustrating design choices that ruin the fun, such as making you lose money every time you die.”

-“Overall, I am saddened; I enjoyed the beginning greatly but it failed to capitalize on the core elements of its gameplay, overall failing to create a cohesive story or a consistently enjoyable gameplay loop.”
+“Overall, I am saddened; I enjoyed the beginning greatly but it failed to capitalize on the core elements of its gameplay, ultimately failing to create a cohesive story or a consistently enjoyable gameplay loop.”

-75%GRAVEN Review (PC)
+GRAVEN Review (PC)

 GRAVEN aims for an intriguing combination of exploration, combat, and puzzle solving.
 All are decent, neither is truly good and the game cannot seem to decide what kind of experience it wants to create.
 I really wanted to use the spells, especially fire, to kill enemies, without resorting to blades or arrows.
 It doesn’t help that the fictional world feels derivative, and it is feel a connection to our Orthogonal hero.
 The game really needs a map.
 GRAVEN could have offered an interesting update on Hexen but it’s just a sometimes enjoyable mix of combat and puzzle work.
 Review key provided by the publisher.